 Over the last few years the amount of criminal offences harming our historic environment have been increasing - sadly the effects of these 'heritage crimes' can be irreversible.

-A recent study commissioned by English Heritage identified that a massive 18.7% of all listed buildings had been affected, in some way, by heritage crime, with metal theft being the biggest single problem.
+A recent study commissioned by Historic England identified that a massive 18.7% of all listed buildings had been affected, in some way, by heritage crime, with metal theft being the biggest single problem.
 The study identified that churches are by far the buildings most at risk from crime with 3 in every 8 suffering damage and over 14% affected by metal-theft last year.

 To help protect our precious heritage we have joined an initiative involving some local authorities, English Heritage, the Crown Prosecution Service and the Police, to start looking at the issues around heritage crime and how to prevent it.
 The Alliance to Reduce Crime Against Heritage (ARCH) is looking at helping Community Safety Partnerships throughout the country look at solutions.
 For more information visit ARCH (external link).